-If you are on a holiday in Florence, Siena or Lucca, you would better consider Walks Inside Italy’s “more than a cooking class in a farm“, as you can read in the paragraphs below.
+If you are on a holiday in Florence, Siena or Lucca, you would better consider Walks Inside Italy’s “FARM COOKING IN TUSCANY“, as you can read in the paragraphs below.

 All over the world this region is celebrated for its great wines, the rolling hills of its countryside, the unforgettable landscapes dotted with cypress trees, the splendor of Florence, the amazing Medieval towns of Siena, San Gimignano, Lucca…. the way Tuscan painters depicted the expansive scenery of the region in the Renaissance, the lifestyle of both Lords and peasants, have been influential to contemporary local administrators engaged in the preservation of the raw beauty and the gentle elegance of the natural landscape.